Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 No one can start practicing without a foundation.
 Pay special attention to the theoretical part.

 1. Educational literature.
-The process of divination is a complex science, so it is not surprising that there are special books that help to understand it.
-The textbook “Taro Kshatriyev.
-Situational cards" with a 50% discount, which can be found on the Internet or in stores of magic and esotericism.
-Do not neglect books, as from them a person will receive rare information, which will take a long time to get to on their own.
+The process of fortune telling is a complex science, so it is not surprising that there are special books to help you understand it.
+The textbook “Tarot of the Kshatrievs” is especially popular.
+Situational cards" with a 50% discount, which can be found on the Internet or in magic and esoteric stores.
+Do not neglect books, as from them a person will receive rare information that will take a long time to get to on his own.
 Other useful authors and their works:

-• Abraham S. "How to read Tarot cards";
+• Abraham S. “How to tell fortunes with Tarot cards”;

 • B. Hayo, T. Bridget “The Mystical Tarot of Aleister Crowley.
 Answers to all your questions";

-• Klyuev A. “Tarot Textbook.
-Traditions, decks, divination practice;
+• Klyuev A. “Tarot textbook.
+Traditions, decks, fortune telling practice;

 1. Seminars and courses.
-Today, finding such training programs is quite simple: type in the search query “Announcement of my upcoming psychological Tarot seminars” and you will find several suitable methods.
-This method will suit those who do not like to read too much and who find it easier to study directly under someone's guidance.
+Today, finding such training programs is quite simple: enter into the search query “Announcement of my upcoming seminars on the psychological Tarot” and you will find several suitable techniques.
+This method will suit those who do not like to read too much and who find it easier to study directly under someone’s guidance.

-2. Entries.
-Well-known connoisseur N. Markov to the question: “Nikolai, how can you remember all these Tarot cards?” answers: “Watch my video lesson: Tarot cards as a key to the subconscious” and recommends having a special notebook where the beginner will take notes.
-They can be absolutely anything: from the usual interpretations of other authors to independently developed associations.
-It is extremely important to make all notes by hand, as the letter helps to remember the text better, and record the results of all layouts.
+2. Records.
+The famous expert N. Markov answered the question: “Nikolai, how can you remember all these Tarot cards?” answers: “Watch my video lesson: Tarot cards as the key to the subconscious” and recommends having a special notebook where the beginner will take notes.
+They can be absolutely anything: from ordinary interpretations of other authors to independently developed associations.
+It is extremely important to make all notes by hand, since writing helps you remember the text better and record the results of all the layouts.

 In the future, such works will help in practice.
-If you forget some value during the alignment, you can easily find it in your notes.
+If you forget a meaning during a reading, you can easily find it in your notes.

 1. Meditation.
-In fortune-telling, you need to trust your intuition, and in order for it to work for good, it must be regularly developed.
-Meditations are great for this, but by doing these exercises, you will be able to better remember and understand the meaning of the symbol system.
-Take a specific Arcana and start the process.
-Remember the images and sensations that arise, and then fix them in notebooks.
+In fortune telling, you need to trust your intuition, and in order for it to work for your benefit, it needs to be regularly developed.
+Meditation is great for this, but by doing these exercises you will be able to better remember and understand the meaning of the symbol system.
+Take a specific Arcana and begin the process.
+Remember the images and sensations that arise, and then record them in your notebooks.

 2. Comparisons, analysis, conclusions.
 Choose cards with the same number but different suits.
-Analyze their meaning and compare with each other.
-Find pairs of absolutely opposite cards and mark their differences.
-This method trains the memory, forcing to remember the transcript.
+Analyze their meaning and compare them with each other.
+Find pairs of absolutely opposite cards and indicate their differences.
+This method trains the memory, forcing you to remember the decoding.

 Spend at least 10-20 minutes studying every day.